Your cart is empty

 | Processing Time | 1–3 business days (if no inspection required) |

-Pro Tip: Korea Customs Service offers an Authorized Economic Operator (AEO) program for trusted importers.
-AEO certification provides expedited customs clearance, reduced inspection rates, and simplified procedures.
-Consider applying once you establish regular import operations.
+AEO Certification: Korea Customs Service offers an Authorized Economic Operator (AEO) program for trusted importers.
+AEO status provides expedited clearance, reduced inspection rates, and simplified procedures.
+Consider applying once you establish regular import volumes.

 | Charge Type | Rate | Notes |